sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 ## CUDA

-With that - after installing `nvidia-compute-utils-G06` (contains libcuda) - you can experiment with CUDA.
+With that - after installing `nvidia-compute-utils-G06` (which requires `nvidia-compute-G06`, which contains libcuda) - you can experiment with CUDA.
 Install [CUDA stack][cuda-stack] from NVIDIA's webserver.

 Installing CUDA on Leap 15.6/Tumbleweed/SLE15-SPx